julie-forman-kay-lab/IDPConformerGenerator/docs/usage.rst

 The defaults for :code:`--mcsce-n_trials` is 16 while using the :code:`--mcsce-mode exhaustive`, however we recommend trials larger than 100 for smaller conformer pools.
-In this exercise, we will be using the default MCSCE side chain building mode :code:`simple`.
+In this exercise, we will be using the default MC-SCE side chain building mode :code:`simple`.

 As stated in the :code:`idpconfgen build -h`, sampling using other secondary structure parameters required :code:`--dloop` to be turned off :code:`--dloop-off`.
 For example, if we'd like to